JID: 2018–2020: DiCaprio 2

-In June 2018, he was featured on the cover of XXL's 2018 Freshman Class.
-In July, he was featured on Denzel Curry's "Sirens" from Ta13oo, and was announced he would go on tour with Mac Miller and Thundercat.
-However, the tour was cancelled due to the passing of Mac Miller.
+In June 2018, JID was featured on the cover of XXL's 2018 Freshman Class.
+In July, he was featured on Denzel Curry's "Sirens" from Ta13oo, and it was announced he would go on tour with Mac Miller and Thundercat; however, the tour was cancelled due to the passing of Mac Miller.
 The first single for his second album was released on September 18, titled "151 Rum".
 On October 3, 2018, JID premiered the song "Working Out" on A COLORS SHOW.
-On his birthday, his second album DiCaprio 2 was announced with a release date of November 26, 2018, and he revealed the tracklist soon after.
+On his birthday, his second album, DiCaprio 2, was announced, with a release date of November 26, 2018; the tracklist was revealed shortly after.
 The album's second official single, "Off Deez" featuring J. Cole, was released on November 6.
-Other collaborators on the album include A$AP Ferg, 6LACK, Ella Mai, BJ the Chicago Kid, Method Man and Joey Bada$$, with production mainly coming from his in-house team of Christo, Hollywood JB, J. Cole and Elite, among others.
+Other collaborators on the album include A$AP Ferg, 6LACK, Ella Mai, BJ the Chicago Kid, Method Man, and Joey Bada$$, produced largely by his in-house team of Christo, Hollywood JB, J. Cole, and Elite.

 DiCaprio 2 was released on November 26, 2018, to positive reviews and critical acclaim.
 JID announced the first leg of his headlining Catch Me If You Can tour, which included 34 dates, beginning in January 2019.
 The supporting acts were revealed to be Reason, Hardo, and Lou The Human.
-On February 9, JID's show in Ithaca, New York, was shut down by the police due to a visible crack forming in the ceiling underneath the venue where the concert was held.
+On February 9, JID's show in Ithaca, New York, was shut down by the police due to a visible crack forming in the ceiling beneath the show's venue.
 On February 12, 2019, JID announced the second leg of his Catch Me If You Can tour.
-The tour included 26 dates that started in May, and featured supporting acts Saba, Deante' Hitchcock, and Mereba.
+The tour included 26 dates that started in May, and featured Saba, Deante' Hitchcock, and Mereba as supporting acts.

-In 2019, JID was part of the Dreamville compilation album Revenge of the Dreamers III.
-The singles "Down Bad" and "Costa Rica" were certified gold by the RIAA.
+In 2019, JID contributed to the Dreamville compilation album Revenge of the Dreamers III.
+His singles "Down Bad" and "Costa Rica" were certified gold by the RIAA.
 In 2020, as part of Spillage Village, he was featured on the singles "End of Daze" and "Baptize", for their fourth collective album Spilligion.